 A water test would show this type of result – Before treatment 10 grains/gallon, results after treatment 0 grains/gallon.
 The system works great.

-Salt based water softeners use an electronic metered valve mounted atop a fiberglass resin tank that meter water by the gallon and then run a cleaning cycle when the ion resin bed reaches a saturation point.
+Salt-based water softeners use an electronic metered valve mounted atop a fiberglass resin tank that meter water by the gallon and then run a cleaning cycle when the ion resin bed reaches a saturation point.
 During the cleaning cycle, the electronic valve cycles a series of back flushes to purge the hardness particulates that have been captured from the system and flush them down a drain line.
 The sodium is also replenished in the resin bed during the cycle and all is ready to go again.

 Salt Free Water Softeners – Descale Treatment

-Water is processed through a catalytic media using a physical process called Template Assisted Crystallization (TAC).
+Water is processed through catalytic media using a physical process called Template Assisted Crystallization (TAC).
 What happens is the hardness minerals are converted to a hardness crystal that is not able to bind to surfaces.
 This is actually water conditioning, not softening.

 A water test would show this result: Before treatment 10 grains/gallon, result post/treatment 10 grains/gallon.
-Again, The hardness is still there… just changed so it won’t adhere to surfaces.
+Again, The hardness is still there… just changed it so it won’t adhere to surfaces.

-There is no electrical valve needed on a salt-free system because the system works as a conditioner and never captures anything therefore eliminating the need to purge any minerals.
+There is no electrical valve needed on a salt-free system because the system works as a conditioner and never captures anything, therefore, eliminating the need to purge any minerals.

 Which System Will You Be Happy With?

 So, now you are asking yourself: “Okay, now I know the difference in the technology and how it works…but what system will I be happy with?”

 Even though both systems are set up to take care of the water hardness issue of scaling, this is where the difference in the technologies becomes more apparent.